AdobeDocs/commerce-admin.en/help/customers/customer-groups.md

 ## Assign a customer to a different group

+>[!NOTE]
+>
+>To see a new prices in the catalog customer must re-login on the Storefront after his group is changed.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL All Customers]**.

 1. Find the customer in the list and select the checkbox in the first column.